 Q: What is the process to apply for scholarships and loans?

-A: Students must complete the Community Foundation of Western Massachusetts’ online application available January 1 through March 31 each year.
-A copy of their Student Aid Report (SAR) for the upcoming academic year and their most recent academic transcript must be uploaded with the application.
+A: Students must complete the Community Foundation of Western Massachusetts’ online application available January 1 through March 31 April 17.
+A copy of their Student Aid Report (SAR) for the upcoming academic year and their most recent academic transcript can be uploaded with the application, or it may be emailed to firstname.lastname@example.org.

 Graduating high school seniors can obtain a transcript through their high school guidance offices.
 Students who currently attend college can request a transcript through the college’s Registrar or Academic Records Office or through their student portal.